Koh Kradan: Thailand’s dream beach

 Where to stay: The best resorts on Koh Kradan

-You will only find a handful of accommodations on Koh Kradan.
+On Koh Kradan you will find only a handful of accommodations.
 This is also reflected in the prices: in general, everything here is much more expensive than in other vacation regions of Thailand and the price-performance ratio for accommodation is also rather poor.

 Koh Kradan Beach Resort

-If you are looking for something solid, I can recommend the Koh Kradan Beach Resort .
-Most of the bungalows have a beach or sea view, are sturdily built and are also equipped with air conditioning for those who need it.
+If you are looking for something solid, I can recommend Koh Kradan Beach Resort .
+The bungalows have mostly beach or sea view, solidly built and for those who need it, also equipped with air conditioning.

 The Koh Kradan Beach Resort is located directly on Paradise Beach in Koh Kradan.

-Unfortunately, the associated restaurant is not very good; the included breakfast is western-oriented and rather unkind.
-But these are basically compromises that you have to make on the very touristy island of Koh Kradan.
+Unfortunately, the associated restaurant is not special; the included breakfast is Western-oriented and rather uncharitable.
+But these are fundamental compromises that you have to make on the very touristy island of Koh Kradan.

 Koh Kradan Beach Resort Book Here*